SRI-CSL/trinity-packet/data/README.md

 ## Data Manipulation

 Consult the Jupyter notebook for converting the processed data into a set of training and testing splits.
-The data is saved in a ``temp'' folder.
+The data is saved in a "temp" folder.
 Note, each training and testing split will produce a large number of files (~90GB for CIC).

 ## Code